 Stress can also affect your hormones and your body's efficiency.
 Thus, many people with anxiety may have a lower esophageal sphincter (the sphincter that controls acid reflux) that works improperly as a result of anxiety.

 Is Anxiety Heartburn Dangerous?

 Heartburn, in general, is not dangerous per se.
 However, there are some risks.
 For example, both stress and heartburn can lead to ulcers, and ulcers can be dangerous.
 GERD has a very low chance of causing long term disease.
 The problem is not just the danger, however.
 The problem is that the symptoms of heartburn often lead to further anxiety.

 This is especially problematic if you have panic attacks.
 Some of the symptoms of heartburn include:

 - Chronic cough.

-The first three symptoms are known to be triggers of panic attacks.
+The first three symptoms are known to be triggers for panic attacks.
 The last symptom can cause hyperventilation if the coughs are too frequent or too hard, and hyperventilation can lead to panic attacks.

 Treatment Options for Heartburn From Anxiety

 Traditional heartburn treatments only have a moderate effect on anxiety heartburn.
 Eating smaller meals, taking antacids, and eating foods that do not contribute to heartburn are a good place to start.
-But they're only going to do half the job, as many people that experience heartburn from anxiety fail to get complete relief when they utilize these treatments.
+But they're only going to do half the job, as many people that experience heartburn from anxiety fail to get complete relief when they utilize these treatments alone.